ejektaflex/KambrikDocs/docs/apis/serial/Message.md

 ## Usage in Commands

-`ClientMsg` classes also have a `sendToClients` method.
+`KambrikMsg` classes also have a `sendToClients` method.
 We can send this message to whichever players we'd like!
 The Fabric Networking API has a helper class for this called `PlayerLookup`.
 The following example shows a message being sent to all players that are 'tracking' (within view distance of)